Software

 • If applicable, who is responsible for cost to provide or maintain software and/or hardware

-1. Always looks for security and confidentiality provisions.
-This should include information on how the vendor plans to safeguard your data, prevent exposure to breaches, how they will notify you of a breach and how they plan to mitigate future incidents.
+6. Always look for security and confidentiality provisions.
+This should include information on how the vendor plans to safeguard your data, prevent exposure to breaches, notify you of a breach, and mitigate future incidents.
 You also want to confirm how the vendor will return or destroy your data or assets if the relationship terminates.
 Are there geographical limits on where data can reside and/or be transferred?
+Also consider provisions around data ownership segregation and compliance with privacy regulations.

-2. Look at the audit requirements.
-Verify there is a description of audit reports your organization is entitled to receive – like a SOC 1, SOC 2 and SSAE 18 – and that they are provided annually at no cost to you.
+7. Review the audit requirements.
+Verify there is a description of audit reports your organization is entitled to receive – like a SOC 1, SOC 2, and SSAE 18 – and that they are provided annually at no cost to you.

-3. Understand what reports will be made available to you and if there will be any fees for customizations.
-Reports often considered, but not limited to, are the following:
+8. Understand what due diligence documents will be made available to you and if there will be any fees for customizations.
+Documents may include, but are not limited to the following:

 • Financial statements